 15 Best Things to Do in Bradenton (FL)

-It’s in Manatee County, named after the large, slow-moving marine mammals that are one of the state’s most recognizable animal icons.
+The river and surrounding county are named after the large, slow-moving marine mammals that are one of the state’s most recognizable animal icons.

 1. Village of the Arts